Automatic Router Scripting Engine

 The main things you need to know:

-When you first launch A.R.S.E. it creates a folder in your user data folder, and creates another inside that for a
+When you first launch A.R.S.E. it creates a folder in your user data folder, and creates another folder inside that for a

 default device folder, is a